 Welcome to the website of the Cariboo Placers Mining & Exploration Co.

-This site is owned and operated by the Cariboo Placers Mining & Exploration Company and is geared toward promoting the sale of placer ground identified on the maps above.
+This site is owned and operated by the Cariboo Placers Mining & Exploration Company and is geared toward promoting the sale of placer ground.

-The property is located in the Cariboo Gold Mining District of central British Columbia first discovered back in the late 1850’s.
-It consists of approximately 6.5 km of placer ground located along the ancient Lightning Creek/Beaver Pass drainage system whose headwaters are reputed to have been the largest producer of placer gold in British Columbia.
+Properties are located in the Cariboo Gold Mining District of central British Columbia first discovered back in the late 1850’s and are situated along Beaver Pass/2400 Rd. which follows the ancient Lightning Creek/Beaver Pass drainage system whose headwaters are reputed to have been the largest producer of placer gold in British Columbia.

-The 25 placer cells shown on the map begin at 9.5 km on the 2400 Road (Beaver Pass) adjacent to Langford/Tregillus Lake and extend to 16 km.
-They run contiguously (connected in one block) along the valley floor and the lower benches on the south side of Tregillus Creek which flows out of Langford/Tregillus Lake and runs in an easterly direction for approximately 7 km before joining the Willow River.
+The various placer cells begin at 9.5 km on the 2400 Road (Beaver Pass) adjacent to Langford/Tregillus Lake and extend to 16 km.
+They are not all contiguous (connected in one block).
+They do run along the valley floor and the lower and upper benches on either side of Tregillus Creek which flows out of Langford/Tregillus Lake and runs in an easterly direction for approximately 7 km before joining the Willow River.

 The properties are accessible by a good logging road system.
 The 2400 Road is well maintained by the forest companies and is normally open year round.
-It should also be noted that the Google maps for the area do not show the recent logging activity that has taken place over the past decade or so which has increased the accessibility to the properties in question and made further exploration much more viable and cost effective.
+It should also be noted that the Google maps for the area were updated in 2019 and show more of the recent logging activity that has taken place over the past decade or so; activity which has increased the accessibility to the properties in question and made further exploration much more viable and cost effective.

-The primary source of water for the block of 25 cells is Langford/Tregillus Lake which provides an abundant volume of water for any size of operation.
+The primary source of water for the feature Tenure # 1016864 is Langford/Tregillus Lake which provides an abundant volume for any size of operation.

 The Beaver Pass valley runs in a northerly direction beginning along Highway 26 (Barkerville Hwy) 50 km east of Quesnel and 25 km west of the town of Wells.
 It is believed by geologists (see the Duling Report dating back to the 1930’s) to be part of the original river channel that drained the eastern headwaters of Lightning Creek.
 Prior to the last Ice Age the channel ran in a northerly direction along Beaver Pass and emptied into the Willow River but due to a blockage during the Ice Age Lightning Creek was diverted from its regular course and now runs westward from above historic Stanley bypassing the 2400 Rd/Beaver Pass and connecting up with the Cottonwood River to then flow into the Fraser River north of the city of Quesnel.

-The notable feature of the 25 placer cells is Tenure # 1013834, which lies adjacent to Langford/Tregillus Lake and is the lynch pin with regard to operating an extensive, successful mining operation that has the potential of running for many years given the volume of pay gravel available on the 2 cell tenure itself, not to mention the other 23 cells connected to it.
-The immediate area surrounding Tenure # 1013834 lies at the intersection of two major fault lines that meet and cross there.
+Tenure # 1013834, which lies adjacent to Langford/Tregillus Lake, has an abundance of untouched ground still and is capable of supporting an extensive, successful mining operation that has the potential of running for many years given the volume of pay gravel available on the 2 cell tenure.
+The immediate area surrounding Tenure #1013834 lies at the intersection of two major fault lines that meet and cross there.
 One line runs in a Northwesterly direction following the direction of Auro Fino Creek and the other line runs in a Southwesterly direction along Beaver Pass toward Cariboo Mountain.
-Much of Tenure # 1013834 has never been mined.
 Specific areas that were mined back in 1987 produced significant amounts of gold (see the Howard Myers Report for the 1987 season here).
 Out of one deep pit alone, 401.18 Troy ounces or 12,476.7 grams of gold were recovered.
 At today’s current (albeit fluctuating) market value of approximately $1750.00 (CAN) per ounce this would amount to around $700,000.00.

 Following the successful 1987 season the property became embroiled in legal problems and since then has never been seriously mined.

-Another important feature of the properties contained in this package of 25 cells is the fact that there is little to no overburden to deal with.
+Another important feature of the properties is the fact that there is little to no overburden to deal with.
 The surface gravels are where the bulk of gold is found and contain little in the way of clay deposits and are easily processed using the traditional excavator, loader and shaker plant, trommel or old-fashioned sluice box and pump methods.

 One seasonal work program based on Tenure # 1013834 would easily cover the assessment costs to maintain the additional cells and thus provide ample property for future exploration work.